Hi! I am Tianyi :)

 May 2023: Started working with the PKU Alignment Group, advised by Prof. Yaodong Yang

-Jun 2024: Started as a research intern at Center for Human-Compatible AI, UC Berkeley, co-advised by Micah and Cam
+Jun 2024: Started working with the Center for Human-Compatible AI, UC Berkeley, co-advised by Micah and Cam

 Sep 2024: Started as an exchange student at University of California, via the UCEAP reciprocity program with PKU

-Jun 2025: Start as an AI Safety Fellow at Anthropic, working on frontier AI safety and alignment
+Jun 2025: Started as an Anthropic AI Safety Fellow, working on frontier AI safety and alignment

 [Talk] The Lock-in Hypothesis and Truth-Seeking AI (Jul 2025)